Sakuntala-Kumari/Student-Registration/README.md

 >Now run the following commands in first terminal

- >under the  teminal type cd server
+ >Under the  teminal type cd server

- >then under server terminal type Npm start
+ >Then under server terminal type Npm start

 >Now run these commands in second terminal i.e in the client terminal

->type cd client
+>Type cd client

->int the client to install node modules to run the website type " Npm install "
+>In the client to install node modules to run the website type " Npm install "

 >Now at last to start the website under the client terminal type Npm run dev